SU-SWS/decanter-web/content/_pages/about-contributing-what-can-i-contribute.md

 If you have a fix for the bug and would like to submit a PR for it, please reach out in Slack at #decanter or visit the [Contributing to Decanter](/page/about-contributing-what-can-i-contribute/) page to learn more about contribution opportunities.

-<a href="/page/about-contributing/" class="su-link su-link--action">Learn more about our technical contribution guidelines</a>
+<a href="/page/about-contributing/" class="su-button">Learn more about our technical contribution guidelines</a>

 ## Join the Decanter Design community